Motorola Solutions forecasts drop in quarterly revenue

-Motorola Solutions Inc, a maker of walkie-talkies and radio systems, forecast a drop in sales for the current quarter and reported a 7 percent fall in second-quarter revenue as sales declined in North America.
+Motorola Solutions Inc (MSI.N), a maker of walkie-talkies and radio systems, forecast a drop in sales for the current quarter and reported a 7 percent fall in second-quarter revenue as sales declined in North America.

 The company's shares fell as much as 5.5 percent to a three-month low on the New York Stock Exchange on Tuesday.